Introduction to the Coronavirus Business Interruption Loan Scheme (CBILS) family

 What are we seeing companies do?

 Three categories of company are now emerging.
-From the original round of applications in March and April, there are the haves and have nots:
+From the early rounds of applications, there are the haves and have nots:

 - those that received CBILS easily as they had a strong bank relationship and good forecasts; and